Frank Clarke (judge)

-George Bernard Francis Clarke (born 10 October 1951) is an Irish barrister who was Chief Justice of Ireland from July 2017 to October 2021.

-Clarke had a successful career as a barrister for many years, with a broad practice in commercial law and public law.
+George Bernard Francis Clarke (born 10 October 1951) is an Irish barrister and judge who has served as President of the Law Reform Commission since July 2022.
+He previously served as Chief Justice of Ireland from 2017 to 2021.
+Clarke had a successful career as a barrister for many years, with a broad commercial and public law practice.
 He was the chair of the Bar Council of Ireland between 1993 and 1995.
-He was appointed to the High Court in 2004 and he became a judge of the Supreme Court in February 2012.
-Following his retirement from the bench, he returned to work as a barrister.
+He was appointed to the High Court in 2004, and he became a judge of the Supreme Court in February 2012.
+After retiring from the bench, he returned to work as a barrister.
+He is also currently the President of the Irish Society for European Law.

 Across his career as a barrister and a judge, he has been involved in many seminal cases in Irish legal history.

 Early life and education

 Clarke was born on 10 October 1951, in Walkinstown, Dublin.
 He is the son of a customs officer who died when he was aged eleven; his mother was a secretary.
 He was educated at Drimnagh Castle Secondary School, a Christian Brothers secondary school in Dublin.
 He won the Dublin Junior High Jump Championship in 1969.
 He studied Economics and Maths at undergraduate level in University College Dublin, while he concurrently studied to become a barrister at King's Inns.
 He was the first of his family to attend third level education and was able to attend university by receiving grants.
 While attending University College Dublin, he lost an election to Adrian Hardiman to become auditor of the L&H.

 He joined Fine Gael after leaving school.
-He was a speechwriter for Taoiseach Garret FitzGerald and election agent for George Birmingham, he then subsequently, himself, ran for election to Seanad Éireann.
-He campaigned against the Eighth Amendment of the Constitution of Ireland in 1983 and in favour of the unsuccessful Tenth Amendment of the Constitution in 1986.
+He was a speechwriter for Taoiseach Garret FitzGerald and election agent for George Birmingham; he then subsequently himself, ran for election to Seanad Éireann.
+He campaigned against the Eighth Amendment of the Constitution of Ireland in 1983 and favour of the unsuccessful Tenth Amendment of the Constitution in 1986.
 He chaired a meeting of family lawyers in 1995 supporting the successful second referendum on divorce.